What is your role as global director?

 “Retail has had an existential crisis and businesses with a creative approach like ours are the ones surviving and really thriving.”

-The second Maison Assouline opened in Dubai last year and there will be further international expansion over the next few years.
+The second Maison Assouline opened in Dubai in 2018 and there will be further international expansion over the next few years.

 Why do you think Assouline has been so successful?